YAML schema (full)

 memory | string[] | no | View-level memory entries. |

-components | Component[] | no | View-scoped components.
-Additive with globals. |
+components | (Component | ComponentRef)[] | no | View-scoped components.
+Additive with globals.
+Entries may be inline definitions or $ref reference objects. |

 requests | Request[] | no | View-scoped requests.
 Additive with globals. |